 It is useful to differentiate between a population confounder and a sample (ie study group) confounder.
-For example, if the factor is known (or regularly reported) to be a confounder in the target population, it should be treated as such in the sample (ie controlled), regardless of whether it appears to be a confounder.
+For example, if the factor is known (or regularly reported) to be a confounder in the target population, it should be treated as such in the sample (ie controlled) regardless of whether it appears to be a confounder in the sample or not.
 Conversely, if it is known not to be a population confounding factor, then it should not be controlled in the sample, even though it appears to be a confounder in the study subjects.
-Often, we do not know the true state of nature, so we must use the data from the study group, or knowledge of the likely causal structure (Section 13.5.1), to make inferences about whether a factor is a confounder.
-Failure to take this causal structure into account can lead to errors in the analysis (Hernan et al, 2011).
+Often, we do not know the true state of nature so we must use the data from the study group, or knowledge of the likely causal structure (Section 13.5.1) to make inferences about whether or not a factor is a confounder.